WI2SAR/WiSAR/README.md

 # "Take Me Home, Wi-Fi Drone": Design and Implementation of an Autonomous Wi-Fi Drone System for Wilderness Search and Rescue

 ## Repository Structure
 This repository contains the source code for the Direction Finding Module in our Wi-Fi Drone System.
-Our paper is under review in Mobisys 2025.
+Our paper is under review in Sigcomm 2025.

 The repository is structured as follows:
 ```